-To set up reminders, check the box to the left of “Reminders Enabled.”
+To set up DocuSign reminders for an envelope, check the box to the left of “Reminders Enabled.”

-The expiration date of an envelope can also be set.
-It is important to have an expiration date on envelopes for a couple reasons.
-The first is liability.
-It is not a good idea to have a contract still out and able to be signed long after their intended use.
-Another reason is an old envelope could include outdated information, such as pricing or company stats.
-Finally, an expiration date creates a sense of urgency for the signer.
-They will not take forever to sign it if they know it will not be around forever.
+A sender can also set a contract expiration date for an envelope.
+It’s often important to have an expiration date on envelopes for a few reasons.
+The first is security–it’s not a good idea to have a contract still out for signature long after its intended use.
+Another reason to have contract expirations is an old envelope could include outdated information, such as pricing or company stats.
+Finally, a DocuSign expiration date creates a sense of urgency for the signer.

-To set an expiration date, the sender enters how many days after sending the envelope it will expire.
+To set a contract expiration date, the sender decides how many days after sending the envelope it will expire.
 The sender can also set how many days prior to the expiration date the signer will receive a reminder.